Islamabad: Sectors

 Series A, B, and C are still underdeveloped.
 The D series has seven sectors (D-11 to D-17), of which only sector D-12 is completely developed.
 This series is located at the foot of Margalla Hills.
 The E Sectors are named from E-7 to E-17.
 Many foreigners and diplomatic personnel are housed in these sectors.
 In the revised Master Plan of the city, CDA has decided to develop a park on the pattern of Fatima Jinnah Park in sector E-14.
 Sectors E-8 and E-9 contain the campuses of Bahria University, Air University, and the National Defence University.
 The F and G series contains the most developed sectors.
 F series contains sectors F-5 to F-17; some sectors are still under-developed.
 F-5 is an important sector for the software industry in Islamabad, as the two software technology parks are located here.
 The entire F-9 sector is covered with Fatima Jinnah Park.
 The Centaurus complex is a major landmark of the F-8 sector.
 G sectors are numbered G-5 through G-17.
-Some important places include the Jinnah Convention Centre and Serena Hotel in G-5, the Lal Masjid in G-6, the Pakistan Institute of Medical Sciences, the largest medical complex in the capital, located in G-8, and the Karachi Company shopping center in G-9.
+Some important places include the Jinnah Convention Centre and Serena Hotel in G-5, the Lal Masjid in G-6, the Pakistan Institute of Medical Sciences, the largest medical complex in the capital, located in G-8, and the Karachi Company shopping centre in G-9.

 The H sectors are numbered H-8 through H-17.
 The H sectors are mostly dedicated to educational and health institutions.
 National University of Sciences and Technology covers a major portion of sector H-12.
 The I sectors are numbered from I-8 to I-18.
 With the exception of I-8, which is a well-developed residential area, these sectors are primarily part of the industrial zone.
 Two sub-sectors of I-9 and one sub-sector of I-10 are used as industrial areas.
 CDA is planning to set up Islamabad Railway Station in Sector I-18 and Industrial City in sector I-17.
 Zone III consists primarily of the Margalla Hills and Margalla Hills National Park.
 Rawal Lake is in this zone.
 Zone IV and V consist of Islamabad Park, and rural areas of the city.
 The Soan River flows into the city through Zone V.